HappyLawyer-DM/trivial_comedies/README.md

 Every ending is a warm one — even running out of energy just means somebody catches you.
 That is not a bug.
 That is the thesis.

-### Unlisted companion pieces

-The repository may also contain a few volumes that are not on the shelf — companion pieces for other professions, gifted privately and reachable only by direct link: *Rounds* (a hospital week, EN), *Night Shift* (a fantasy infirmary, EN), *Nachtdienst* (eine Nacht als Dienstarzt in einem deutschen Krankenhaus, DE) and the original guild edition of *Equity*.
-If you found one of these, someone wanted you to.

 ---

 ## How it works